Thailand

 The need for protection in Thailand

-The conflict between Thailand and various Pattani Malay separatist groups can be traced back to more than a century ago, when the Pattani people were forcibly assimilated into the Thai culture.
-Thai customs and Buddhism were encouraged, while Malay culture and Islam were discouraged—and religion is just part of the conflict.
-Malay separatist groups opposed the Thai government policies, but were suppressed by state military responses.
-The government and separatist groups have been in peace talks on and off since 2013.
+The conflict between the government of Thailand and various Pattani Malay separatist groups can be traced back to more than a century ago, when the Pattani people were forcibly assimilated into the Thai culture.
+The Thai government and Malay separatist groups have been in peace talks on and off since 2013.
+Women are often not included in high-level discussions, local groups are wary of them—and how that translates to peace in Southern Thailand.

 NP’s work in Thailand